bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 * Completed
 * Awaiting Fulfillment

-BigCommerce considers all statuses other than those above to be of the unpaid type, except Refunded, which is considered neither paid or unpaid.
+BigCommerce considers all statuses other than those above to be of the unpaid type, except Refunded, which is neither paid nor unpaid.

-### Custom Order Status
+### Custom order status

-The order status label can be changed in the Control Panel.
+You can change the order status label in the control panel.
 This **does not** change the underlying functionality.
 See our support article on [Order Status](https://support.bigcommerce.com/s/article/Order-Statuses#rename).

 ## FAQ

 **Is adding coupons available?**

-Coupon redemption is not currently supported.
-The `coupon_discount` field can not be written to.
-A discount can be added to the order by using the `discount_amount`.
+Coupon redemption is unavailable.
+You can not write to the `coupon_discount` field.
+You can add a discount to the order by using the `discount_amount`.

 **How do I create an order for a guest?**